alnoki/AAAAAA/doc/procedures/git.rst

    :guilabel:`Git: Commit Staged`

 #.
 Use the :xref:`VS-Code-terminal` to verify the :xref:`commit <git-commit>`
-   looks alright and that the :ref:`commit identities <list-committers>` are okay
+   looks alright and that the :ref:`commit identities <git-list-committers>` are okay

    .. code-block:: bash